aherbert/gdsc-test/gdsc-test-api/src/main/resources/uk/ac/sussex/gdsc/test/api/README.txt

 #
 # The 'class.' prefix is used to replace the substitution word with each
 # the entry in the substitution list.
-# The substritution is done per output Java class and so
+# The substitution is done per output Java class and so
 # the number of elements must match the length of the first 'classname.' scope key.
 # This is not valid if a 'classname.' scope key is absent.
 # e.g. class.other = one two